FJinn/fjinn.github.io/Experiences/Design/GameLevelDesign/Portal2LevelDesign_Maze.md

 Never play the game before, so some of the mechanics were a bit fuzzy to me.

+We learnt and created the level within the limit of 4 hours.

+Theme: Escort - You need to bring yourself and the Companion Cube to the end of the Level

+Extra challenges: Able to finish the game with:
+- No Jumping
+- All Black Walls (cannot portal through those wall)
+- Limit in shot (Less than 10 shots)

 Overall, it is a nice experience and I have more understandings about level design and tools in Portal 2 level editor.

 Do try it out if you have the game: https://steamcommunity.com/profiles/76561198173147110/myworkshopfiles/?appid=620